PDF

 List of Tables & Figures

-The US and Canada Probiotic Drinks market recorded a value of US$ 5,347.04 million in 2023 and is expected to reach a value of US$ 7,658.60 million in 2027, growing at a CAGR of 9.56% during the forecast period (2024-2027).
+The US and Canada Probiotic Drinks Market reached US$ 6,440.3 million in 2025 and is expected to reach US$ 13,412.7 million by 2033, growing at a CAGR of 9.56% during the forecast period 2026-2033.

 A growing focus on gut health and immune system support is a primary driver.
 Post-pandemic health consciousness has spurred interest in probiotic products, with a notable shift from traditional probiotic supplements to more convenient ready-to-drink (RTD) formats.
 Kefir, kombucha, and other fermented beverages are among the fastest-growing product segments.
 Consumers in both countries prefer organic and non-GMO options.
-In 2023, organic probiotic drinks accounted for approximately 25% of the market in the US, as more consumers prioritize clean-label and sustainably sourced products.

 The market is highly competitive, with both established brands and smaller players.
 Some of the leading companies in the US include GT’s Living Foods, Lifeway Foods, and Health-Ade Kombucha.
 These brands focus on innovation, expanding flavors, and adding functional ingredients like botanicals or adaptogens.
 In Canada, brands like Rizopia Foods and Liberte are popular, with increasing competition from private-label brands.